dougwyu/screenforbio-mbc-uk_ponds/README.md

 **Note:** in some steps the ***screenforbio-mbc*** release associated with the manuscript is specific to the amplicons used in the study - primer sets and relevant settings are hard-coded in *read_preprocessing.sh* and *get_sequences.sh*.
 This will be generalised in a future release.

 ### Required software (tested versions)
 Pipeline tested on macOS 10.14.4 on a MacBook Pro with i7 CPU (4 cores, 8 virtual cores).
-If you run with an i5 CPU, you have only 4 virtual cores, and you will need to adjust the requested number of threads in the blastn and sativa.py commands in get_sequences.sh
+If you run with an i5 CPU, you have only 4 virtual cores, and you will need to adjust the requested number of threads in the blastn (-num_threads) and sativa.py (-T) commands in get_sequences.sh

 ## Homebrew for macOS
 Go to http://brew.sh and follow the instructions for installing Homebrew on macOS